 Executive CEO and President Cover Letter Sample Paragraph Synopsis

-The introductory paragraph of the letter highlights her desired position right away, ensuring there is no question as to why she is writing the letter.
+The letter’s introductory paragraph highlights her desired position right away, ensuring there is no question about why she is writing the letter.
 After the formalities are out of the way, I wanted to bring her years of executive experience and stupendous educational credentials to the forefront.
 These are the qualifications a Board of Directors will be looking to check off their list first.

-In the next paragraph of the Executive CEO and President cover letter sample, I listed her top positions; thus demonstrating how her hands-on experience directly relates to the new position she is applying for.
-The executive recruiter or hiring manager can see how she would transition into the executive role easily and without issue.
+In the next paragraph of the Executive CEO and President cover letter sample, I listed her top positions, demonstrating how her hands-on experience directly relates to the new position she is applying for.
+The executive recruiter or hiring manager can easily see how she would transition into the executive role and add value to the company.

 The next section of the client’s cover letter details the greatest executive CEO strengths she brings to the table.
 In this case, it is mergers and acquisitions.
 Not only is her strength mentioned, but it is reinforced by concrete examples as well.
-She is showing the reader her strengths, and expressing how they will help the company in question.
-The job applicant’s strengths are immediately followed by a list of impressive career accomplishments.
+She is showing the reader her strengths and expressing how they will help the company in question.
+A list of impressive career accomplishments immediately follows the job applicant’s strengths.
 The list is written in a bullet point format for several reasons:

 - To grab and focus the reader’s attention;

 - To highlight the information in an easy-to-read manner;

 - To make impressive achievements pop off the page; and

 - To set the client’s cover letter apart from the competition.

 Finally, we come to the concluding paragraph of the executive cover letter.
 It recaptures a few of the person’s skills, conveys her commitment to the company she is applying with, and showcases her eagerness for a job interview.